 Andrew Honan

-co-Managing Partner (Infrastructure) and Chair of Sustainable Investing
+co-Managing Partner (Infrastructure Private Equity) and Chair of Sustainable Investing

 After graduating from the Ivey School of Business at the University of Western Ontario, Andrew moved back to Europe and joined Credit Suisse First Boston in London.
 He subsequently moved into investing with GSO (now Blackstone Credit) via BNP Paribas.
 Prior to joining MML, he most recently spent more than a decade at Macquarie in London and San Francisco, eventually leading the Capital Solutions business and sitting on the US Management Committee.